-I compare the negative media treatment of minority men of color with the inclusive and identity affirming media treatment of gays in order to justify a media outlet that attempts to redefine the American male mainstream in the face of our rapidly changing population demographic.
+I compare the negative media treatment of minority men of color with the inclusive and identity affirming media treatment of gays in the late 80's and 90's in order to justify a media outlet that attempts to redefine the American male mainstream in the face of our rapidly changing population demographic.

 In creating this outlet, men of color could enjoy the media legitimacy (and subsequent political/social benefits) and minority identity affirmation that gays have been able to achieve in recent years, and advertisers would have a means of accessing literally trillions of dollars of untapped economy.

 Along with scouring a variety of scholarly articles concerning media representation of young men of color and gay men, I spent several months digesting a variety of marketing statistics from sources including AdAge, Global Hue, Google, e-marketer.com, The Heinz Foundation et al... concerning digital media usage, education, earnings and goods consumption habits of African Americans, Latinos and Gays.
 In an effort to corroborate some of this information I sought out feedback from several of my peers by way of a brief survey.
 Please feel free to access it here.

 I used this feedback in conjunction with my research to create a set of fictitious personas (ProtoPersonas according to the LEAN UX methodology) that would allow me to get a better grasp of the variety of potential users, their individual goals, a brandable design aesthetic, and content requirements that were unique to my particular endeavor.